Agnidevan: Plot

-The innocent love between Aniyankuttan and Sudhu and Appan's interference in their relation to gain the empire and lady upon the corrupt advices of Anantharaman is accurately depicted in the film.
-We also get to see the escalating differences between Aniyankuttan's flamboyant and modern mother, who whiles away her time playing rummy and partying with her friends in the ladies' club and supporting her elder son's dictates, and his intellectual and down to earth father- who considers that his life is incomplete without writing.
+The innocent love between Aniyankuttan and Sudhu and Appan's interference in their relation to gain the empire and lady upon the corrupt advice of Anantharaman is accurately depicted in the film.
+We also get to see the escalating differences between Aniyankuttan's flamboyant and modern mother, who whiles away her time playing rummy and partying with her friends in the ladies' club and supporting her elder son's dictates, and his intellectual and down-to-earth father- who considers that his life is incomplete without writing.
 The heart-touching relationship between Aniyankuttan and his grandmother has always stayed in the hearts and minds of the Malayali audience till date.
 How the younger brother wins his grandmother's and their newspaper's rich legacy by becoming a wealthy liquor baron to take back the company from the hands of Anantharaman is the rest of the film.

 The film ends with the grandmother passing away due to her unbearable grief of seeing her family breaking away into pieces due to differences and fights.
 Anantharaman is beaten up and banished away by Aniyan and his friends when he tries to usurp the grandmother's house.
 Her death and her burning pyre make Appan and his mother realize their mistakes and unites all the estranged family members once again.
 Aniyankuttan, after being united with Sudarshana, takes a wow before his beloved grandmother's burning pyre that he will never let the family become disunited.